src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started.md

 Substrate is designed to manage your entire AWS organization.
 As such it is highly recommended that you start using Substrate in a brand new AWS account.
 Later you'll have opportunities to bring preexisting AWS accounts into the fold.

 You should strongly consider creating a mailing list or alias like <aws@example.com> to own your AWS organization as it provides your company flexibility later as personnel and roles change.
-If you're using GSuite and Google Groups, ensure that your group allows _External_ users to _Publish posts_.
+If you're using Google Groups, ensure that your group allows _External_ users to _Publish posts_.

 Visit [https://portal.aws.amazon.com/billing/signup](https://portal.aws.amazon.com/billing/signup#/start) to begin.
 Sign up for a new account, provide payment information, and verify your phone number.
 This account will remain nearly devoid of activity once the rest of the Substrate organization is configured.